BC Empty Home Tax Calculator 2026

 • 0.5% for Canadian citizens and permanent residents

-• 2.0% of the property’s assessed value for foreign owners, satellite families, and other non citizens or PR
+• 2% of the property’s assessed value for foreign owners, and untaxed worldwide earners

-For example, a foreign owner or satellite family’s property with an assessed value of $1M would pay $20,000 a year in speculation tax.
-A Canadian citizen or permanent resident would pay $5,000 in tax per year for a similar $1M property.
+For example, a foreign owner’s property with an assessed value of $1M would pay $30,000 a year in speculation tax for the year 2026 (paid in 2027).
+Whereas, a Canadian citizen or permanent resident would pay $10,000 in speculation and vacancy tax for a $1M property for the year 2026.

 Property Owner’s Residence Status